ahmedmohmd/inventory-app/readme.md

 6. Products have at least 4 screenshots
 7. Users can reset his password

+## 🏋️ Challanges

+- **Relations in Elastic Search**

+  💪 **Problem**

+       I am using **Postgres** as my primary database, which follows a relational model.
+This has presented challenges when mapping my relational tables into **Elasticsearch** indexes since **Elasticsearch** is not designed to handle complex relationships natively.

+  💡 **Solution**

+       I explored two potential solutions:

+            1. **Embed Documents in Elasticsearch Directly:**
+                Initially, I tried embedding related documents directly in **Elasticsearch**, which seemed like a good solution at first, but I encountered some issues later.

+            2. **Separate Each Table into Its Own Index:**
+                I then removed the embedded documents and created individual indexes for specific tables.

+  🤔 **Why**

+  When I first chose the embedding approach, I used **Elasticsearch** scripts to keep the embedded children and their fields synchronized with the main database.
+This worked fine initially, but as the data grew more complex, issues started to arise.
+Tables with deeply nested children—often spanning more than one level—became difficult to manage.
+For instance, the `products` table had an array of children, which made synchronizing the data between **Elasticsearch** and the main database increasingly complicated.

+  As a result, I shifted to a different solution.
+I created separate indexes for just the `products` and `orders` tables, adding only the essential data to these indexes, while keeping the rest of the tables in the main database.

+  For search operations like `findAll` and `search`, I fetch data from these **Elasticsearch** indexes.
+However, for more granular methods like `findOne`, I left them as-is in the main database, as there would be no significant advantage in moving these queries to **Elasticsearch**.

+  What about the embedded documents and relations?
+I decided to discard them.
+I realized that when retrieving products and related tables, they are often returned as arrays of items.
+In most cases, I don’t need all the detailed data upfront.
+Basic information suffices for listing pages, and I can fetch the full details for each item on its dedicated page, directly from the main database.

+  This solution allows me to implement efficient **Search** and **Filtering** features with minimal effort, while avoiding the complexities of deeply nested relationships in **Elasticsearch**.

 ## 🏠 Offecial Project's Home Page

 [Inventory App](https://ahmedmohmd.vercel.app/projects/inventory-app)